 “Bonwit Teller” This iconic store went bankrupt.
-Filed a Chapter 11 Bankruptcy and then converted to a Chapter 7 Bankruptcy.
+Filed a Ch.
+11 Bankruptcy and then converted to a Ch.
+7 Bankruptcy.

 Before Ch.
 11 Bankruptcy and Ch.
 7 Bankruptcy

 Bonwit Teller was a luxury department store founded by Paul Bonwit (1895) and Edmund Teller (1898).
 Bonwit focused only on women’s fashions.
 Other stores at the time were diversified.
 Bonwit Teller was noted within the trade for the quality of its merchandise and the above-average salaries paid to both buys and executives.

 The flagship store was located at the corner of 5th Avenue and 56th Street.
 Over time, the 15-foot-tall limestone front relief panels depicted nearly nude women dancing at the top of the 5th Avenue façade.
 This became a “Bonwit Teller Signature”.

 Although the company’s ownership changed hands many times, it flourished during the years 1946 – 1979.
 There were numerous Bonwit Teller locations throughout the country.
-Although Bonwit Teller grew at a much smaller pace than its rival, Sax Fifth Avenue, Bonwit did retain a role in the development of fashion and design most notable helping to launch the career of Calvin Klein.
+Although Bonwit Teller grew at a much smaller pace than its rival, Sax Fifth Avenue, Bonwit did retain a role in the development of fashion and design most notably helping to launch the career of Calvin Klein.